Less of a list of things to buy and more of a list of things to try...

 Music

 I love listening to music while I paint.
-I have noticed within myself that music can have a huge effect on my state of consciousness.
+I have noticed within myself that music can have a huge effect on my stare of consciousness.
 It's one of the quickest ways for me to calm down or energise myself, depending on the type of music.
-I have played around with meditation soundtracks as well as drum and bass, funk, Enya (I'm not sure what category she fits into but I would call it Celestial) and nature sounds like rain/waterfalls/the ocean - I usually veer towards water sounds as I find it the most relaxing.
+I also try to be cautious with a heart condition to not push my heart rate up; I know some music can elevate it, if my heart rate is too high, I swap to something more down tempo or nature sounds.

 SKETCHBOOKS